SfSec/soc-investigation-portfolio/README.md

 # SOC Investigation Portfolio

-# Kristijan — SOC Investigation Portfolio
+# SfSec — SOC Investigation Portfolio

 **`[Brisbane, Australia]`** &nbsp;|&nbsp; **[LinkedIn](https://www.linkedin.com/in/kristijan-i-6862b8201/)** &nbsp;

 ---

 ## About Me
-Hi, I'm Kristijan.
+Hi, I'm SfSec.
 I come from an IT and security background — auditing, support, and identity work across the Microsoft stack — and I'm now focused on security operations.
 These days I spend my time investigating incidents in a simulated SOC (Sentinel, BEC cases) and building out detection projects, working toward a SOC analyst role.
 The repos here are where I show that work rather than just describe it.

 ---